-A variety of grades and types of hard- and soft-woods are used, depending on the purpose, location and function.
-Wood grain often being an additional factor since the grain has to look natural at scale, but only when visible.
+A variety of grades and types of hard- and soft-woods are used, depending on purpose, location and function.
+Wood grain is also a factor since the grain has to look natural at scale, but of course only when visible.

 The sections are shaped and sanded to allow for planking to be applied in a smooth and fluent manner.
 Additionally, cant frames and breast hooks are also often used in a model's construction.
 The picture above shows the hull construction of an early 19th century brig.

 Mid-section of the all cherry hull construction of an ancient Greek trireme.